Melvin Belli: Career

 After winning a court case, Belli would raise a Jolly Roger flag over his office building in the Barbary Coast district of San Francisco (which Belli claimed had been a Gold Rush-era brothel) and fire a cannon, mounted on his office roof, to announce the victory and the impending party.
+This former law office was at the Belli Building in the Jackson Square neighborhood of San Francisco.